Ambassador Mark Regev

 Oded holds an M.Phil in International Relations from the Central European University (CEU) in Budapest, and an M.A. and a B.A. in Middle Eastern Studies, both from Ben-Gurion University of the Negev.

-Dr. Moran Yarchi
+Prof. Moran Yarchi

 Her main area of research is political communication, especially the media’s coverage of conflicts and public diplomacy.
 Integrating theories from communication studies, political science and international relations, Moran’s studies are dealing with the Image War – a salient aspect of today’s conflicts.